mrcodetastic/GFX_Lite/README.md

 * FastLED doesn't even compile on ESP32 (as of June 2024) because of ESP-IDF hardware support changes, and given this library has hardware peripheral stuff removed, it compiles without issue.

-* This merged library includes all the draw routines from AdaFruit GFX and additionally enables the use of these with FastLED's CRGB (24bpp) colours.
+* This merged library includes all the draw routines from AdaFruit GFX and additionally enables the use of these with FastLED's CRGB (24bpp) colour struct.

 * The overall code size is a lot smaller.